Phat-Taupe-Pests/BangazonCLI/README.md

 1. This Method will guide you through adding an item to a shopping cart
 2. You are required to have chosen an active customer
 3. You will be provided with a list of products that are available to add, select one.
-4.Boom.
+4. Boom.

 ### Option 6 Complete an Order
 1. This Method will guide you through completing an Order
 2. You are required to have chosen an active customer
 3. It will ask you if you are sure, and provide you will your shopping cart total
-4. type Y or N to confirm
+4. Type Y or N to confirm

 ### Option 7 Remove a Customer's Product
 1. This Method will guide you through removing a customers product that is up for sale